maxbundscherer/a-sdr/docs/i_overview.md

 I am starting with publishing FT8-signal maps received with my loop antenna.
 The other day I added the WEFAX-receiving section.
 I am looking forward to a satellite-receiving section and other cool projects.

 The setup is based on GNU Radio & self-developed tools/software in Python and C++.
 Timestamps are specified in UTC.
 New FT8 data is automatically published every two hours.
 The diagrams with time axis always refer to the last 7 days.
-The 'Number of received signals by day' plot is an exception to this.
+The *Number of received signals by day* plot is an exception to this.

 You can find the changelog of this page [here](https://a-sdr.org/#newschangelog).
 Also check out [Independer](https://a-sdr.org/independer).